 – Some of the tips to answer your concern can be found here (check no. 13).

-One of the interesting things you will notice a top pro player doing is playing his best when he’s under pressure.
+One of the interesting things you will notice a top pro player doing is playing their best when they’re under pressure.
 It shows us that one should not let panic take over the game.
-If we go out losing we should go out fighting.
+If we go out losing, we should go out fighting.

 52. “footwork, good drills to improve footwork”

-– We have provided a lot of great drills for speed, coordination and conditioning at WebTennis24 (click here for direct link to respective drills) and WebTennisDrills (click here for direct link to respective drills).
+– We have provided a lot of great drills for speed, coordination, and conditioning at WebTennis24 Training.
 Enjoy getting fit!